keycloak/keycloak-quickstarts/README.md

 The Examples realm you imported has two users, *secure-user* and *admin-user*.
 Both use "password" as the password.

-You can run each example with the folling URLs:
+You can run each example with the following URLs:

 * <http://localhost:8080/app-html5/>
 * <http://localhost:8080/app-profile-html5/>